 During World War II, the “Voice of America” name was then not yet officially used for shortwave radio broadcasts produced under Houseman’s supervision.
 Still, some of VOA’s pro-Russian socialist and communist propagandists referred to their radio broadcasts in printed materials as “Voice of America” already in 1943.
-Some of them, including Stefan Arski, aka Artur Salman, worked later as propagandists for pro-Soviet communist regimes in Eastern Europe.
+Some of them, including Stefan Arski, aka Artur Salman, worked later as propagandists for pro-Soviet communist regimes in East-Central Europe.
 Arski returned to Poland and joined the Communist Party.
 The chief of the wartime Voice of America Czech Service Adolf Hoffmeister returned to Czechoslovakia and became the regime’s ambassador to France.
 5

 “And the United States?
 This promised land of many miracles described to radio listeners in Voice of America programs.
 If one could eat words, one would die from overeating.
 Meanwhile, [Polish immigrants in the U.S.] are dying from hunger, just as they are dying in Canada.”